simonlindgren/nXd3/README.md

 nXd3 takes as input an `edges.csv` file with (potentially) parallel edges and no calculated weights.

 Run `$ python3 e2j.py` to produce `graph.json` from `edges.csv`.
 It will treat the graph as undirected.
-NetworkX is used to calculate edge weights, *Degree*, *Betweenness*, and *Eigenvector* centralities.
+NetworkX is used to calculate edge weights, degree, betweenness, and eigenvector centralities.
 Louvain modularity is calculated with [python-louvain](https://github.com/taynaud/python-louvain).

 ### Visualise the graph